Avereniect/avereniect.github.io/_posts/2023-04-29-uint8_division_using_avx512.md

 scalar div instruction, so none of them are terrible.

-However, the Granlund-Montgomery approaches stand out as they performs nearly 20x and 30x better than scalar code However, it does fundamentally rely on the lookup tables being in cache, something which may ruin its performance in practical applications where divisions don't have sufficient temporal locality.
+However, the Granlund-Montgomery approaches stand out as they performs nearly 20x and 30x better than scalar code.
+However, they do fundamentally rely on the lookup tables being in cache, something which may ruin its performance in practical applications where divisions don't have sufficient temporal locality.